LSPosed/LSPosed/README.md

 ## Build

-1. run `:Bridge:makeAndCopyRelease` in Gradle window to build `edxp.jar`
-2. run `:Core:zipRelease` to build Magisk Riru module flashable zip file
+1. run `./gradlew :edxp-core:zipRelease` to build flashable zip
-3. find the flashable under `Core/release/`
+2. find the flashable under `edxp-core/release/`
-4. flash the zip in recovery mode or in Magisk Manager
+3. flash the zip in recovery mode or in Magisk Manager

 ## Install